English for Speakers of Other Languages

 All ESOL services provide students access to the district core curriculum.
 The following program models are used in the WDMCS.

 Newcomer Program—Designed to meet the academic and transitional needs of newly arrived students.
 This is program provides intensive instruction in Basic English skills.
 Newcomer programs are available at Indian Hills, Valley Southwoods, and Valley High School.

-English for Speakers of Other Languages—A program of techniques, methodology, and special curriculum designed to further develop the language skills for the English learner.
+English for Speakers of Other Languages (ESOL)—A program of techniques, methodology, and special curriculum designed to further develop the language skills for the English learner.
 Instruction occurs in different settings depending on the needs of the student.

 Sheltered Instruction—An instructional approach used to make academic instruction in English understandable to ELs.
 In the sheltered classroom, teachers use physical activities, visual aids, and the environment to teach vocabulary for concept development in content subjects.

-Full-time Spanish interpreters are available in the district.
+School districts have an obligation to ensure meaningful communication in a language they can understand with parents who speak languages other than English.
 Arrangements are made by the school for interpreters in other languages as needed.
 Please contact your student’s ESOL teacher if you speak a language other than Spanish and wish to have an interpreter available for school-related situations.